 '''

 allow 'postgres' user only from 'localhost/loopback' connections

 and only if you know the password

 (accepts both SSL and non-SSL connections)

-USER

-TYPE DATABASE

-host all
+TYPE DATABASE USER ADDRESS host all postgres 127.0.0.1/32

-ADDRESS

 METHOD

-postgres 127.0.0.1/32

 scram-sha-

 256

 allow users to connect remotely only to the database named after them,

 with the correct user password:

 (accepts both SSL and non-SSL connections)

+TYPE DATABASE USER ADDRESS

+METHOD

+0.0.0.0/0

+all

+host samerole

+scram-sha-

+256

+allow only those users who are a member of the 'rw' role to connect

+only to the database named after them, with the correct user password:

+(accepts both SSL and non-SSL connections)

 TYPE DATABASE USER

-host samerole all

 ADDRESS

 METHOD

-samerole

 0.0.0.0/0

 host

+samerole

++rw

 scram-sha-

+256

 '''

-256

-member of the 'rw' role them, with the correct u

-nd non-SSL cor 1

-TYPE DATABASE USER ADDRESS METHOD

-host samerole +rw 0.0.0/0 scram-sha-

-256

 The availability of the different password-based authentication methods depends on how a user's password on the server is encrypted (or hashed, more accurately).
-This is controlled by the configuration parameter password\encryption at the time the password is set.
+This is controlled by the configuration parameter password_encryption at the time the password is set.